 The costs of building operations are based on your taste and the type of materials you plan to use on the building.

-Overall, the cost of building 4 flats of 3 bedrooms in Nigeria should cost you between 10 to 15 million.
+Overall, the cost of building 4 flats of 3 bedrooms in Nigeria should cost you between 30 and 70 million.
 This includes the pre-cost of designs and the actual cost of building the structure itself.

 The price of materials and the type of materials you choose to go for are very important factors that determine how much it will cost to erect your building.
 Ensure you ask a number of builders for the prices of materials before going ahead with any quotation from your architect.